Gussie Nell Davis: Biography

 Davis was born on Nov.
 4, 1906, in Farmersville, Texas.
 She was the daughter of Robert Augustus and Mattie Lavinia (née Callaway) Davis.
 Davis went to public schools in Farmersville, and enrolled at the Texas Woman's University (then the College of Industrial Arts) in 1923, where she advanced an intention to become a concert pianist.
-Her mother had taught her music from an early age but her dancing style was not widely accepted in the South-Central United States.
-As a result, she switched her studies from music to physical education, which went against the wishes of both her parents.
+Her mother taught her music from an early age, but her dancing style was not widely accepted in the South-Central United States of the early 20th century.
+As a result, she switched her studies from music to physical education, going against the wishes of both her parents.
 Davis graduated in 1927 with a Bachelor of Arts degree, and began her professional career the following year at Greenville High School as an instructor of physical education, and pep squad sponsor.

 During her first year in Greenville, the pep-squad, known as the Flaming Flashes, did stunts and a little marching.
 Over the next ten years the team's activities evolved and became more elaborate, including different drills with rhythm and dance steps to music.
-Wooden batons were added when Davis commissioned the school's nearest furniture maker to make them, then finally drums and bugles courtesy of Mr. Letcher Stark at Port Arthur High School.
-What had started simply as a pep-squad was now a full blown drum and bugle corps.
+Wooden batons were added when Davis commissioned the school's nearest furniture maker to make them, then finally drums and bugles courtesy of Mr. Letcher Stark from Jefferson High School in Port Arthur, Texas.
+What started simply as a pep-squad was now a full blown drum and bugle corps.

 Davis received a master's degree in science from the University of Southern California in 1938.
 Kilgore College president Dean B. E. Masters hired Davis the following year to form a group that would keep football spectators in their seats during halftime, rather than consuming alcohol and brawling under the stands.
 President Masters had an additional goal of increasing the college's female enrollment.
 The group, called the Kilgore College Rangerettes, first performed in September 1940, and were the first all-girls dance-drill team in the United States to perform during the half-time periods of college football games.
 Davis was the group's sole choreographer until 1948, when she hired East Texas-based Denard Haden to assist her.
 She later hired accompanist Hazel Stewart, the team's long-time sponsor L. N. Crim, and assistants Peggy Coghlan, Barbara Harmon, and Deana Bolton.
 Alongside her work, Davis acted as a consultant, judged drill-team competitions, was a member of the National Drill Team Directors Association, and was part of the Fiesta International board of directors.
 Davis, with the retired director of the SMU Mustang Band Irving Dreibrodt, founded the American Drill Team Schools which gives instruction to drill teams across the United States.

 A disciplinarian, Davis built the Rangerettes into a self-confident squad.
 She directed routines that were routinely more athletic and aerobic, and the squad were featured extensively in the press.
 She retired in 1979 but remained the group's godmother.
 She was hospitalized in December 1993 and died just after midnight on December 21.
 Davis was buried at Farmersville Cemetery.